lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Bugs
 - [ ] Using X to clear search field does not update list
-- [ ] Light/Dark and Dark/light sort are switched
+- [x] Vivid/muted and Muted/Vivid sort are switched
 - [ ] color family, color temperature, and finish display as unknown if multiple values present.
   * Gina changed color family & color temperature to one combined field.
 Take the first color tag and display here.
   * just pick the first if we have multiples (for now.
 Gina may have different schema later)
 - [ ] Attempting to load user color story breaks the whole thing
 - [X] 2x when building a larger story, clicking on the right side of the palette made the size reset to 3x3

 ## Tasks
 ### Imani

 #### Airtable
 - [ ] Data processing: fix Airtable photo export so that it pulls more than 100 images
 - [ ] Builder Front-End Interface Data processing: fix Shopify JSON flatten

 #### Wordpress/Import/back-end stuff
 - [ ] Data import: Brand doesn't seem to be mapping to shadow or series.
   * Addt'l info: In the importer, doesn't show the ACF Brand field as relationship
   - [ ] site siezes up sometimes -- maybe better with cache plugin?
       * Gina note: I'd be interested to see what insight Linode has.
 The size seizes even if I am just saving settings too often.
 I wonder if there's a cap on requests to the server.